 Historically, BBRD counted personnel the old fashion way: by head count.
 Although technically correct as far as number of employees, the use of head count for a personnel summary or talking point is vague in terms of actual staff hours worked as the reader is left to her/his own imagination to figure out the average number of hours worked by part-time staff.
 Beginning with the FY16 WDPB, BBRD uses full-time equivalents (FTEs) to count and describe the number of personnel.
 One FTE is understood as the number of employees needed to work 40 hours per week.
-Hence, 1.0 FTE can either be one of the following:
+Hence, 1.0 FTE can either be one of the following\:

-- One full-time employee scheduled to work 40 hours per week - Two part-time employees each scheduled to work 20 hours per week - Four part-time employees each scheduled to work 10 hours per week - 3 part-time employees, one scheduled to work 20 hours per week while the other two each work 10 hours per week - Any combination of part-time employees scheduled to work a combined 40 hours per week
+- One full-time employee scheduled to work 40 hours per week - Two part-time employees each scheduled to work 20 hours per week - Four part-time employees each scheduled to work 10 hours per week - 3 part-time employees, one scheduled to work 20 hours per week while the other two each work 10 hours per week - Any combination of part-time employees scheduled to work a combined 40 hours per week - \ Indicates all full-time employees are assumed to be 1.0 FTE since BBRD Policy allows an employee to work a minimum of 30 hours per week and be classified as a full-time.

-FY20 WDPB FTEs
+FY20 Approved Budget FTEs

-Proposed for FY20 are 70.75 FTEs, an increase of 0.70 FTEs from the FY19 Approved Budget.
-This increase is the result of the following actions:
+Approved for FY20 are 71.25 FTEs, an increase of 1.20 FTEs from the FY19 Approved Budget.
+This increase is the result of the following actions (due to changes made to staffing levels midyear, resulting minor overlapping of positions and changes made within the FY20 Base Budget, the summation of the following individual changes do not equal the aforementioned change from FY19 to FY20):